Ukraine war could last for years, Nato chief warns

 Mr Johnson, who visited Kyiv on Friday with an offer of training for Ukrainian forces, also said supplies of weapons, equipment, ammunition and training to Ukraine needed to reach the country “more rapidly than the invader”.

-Ukraine’s president Volodymyr Zelensky this week visited forces in the southern Mykolaiv region, about 550 km (340 miles) south of Kyiv.
+Ukraine’s president Volodymyr Zelensky this week visited forces in the southern Mykolaiv region, about 550km (340 miles) south of Kyiv.

 “Their mood is assured: they all do doubt our victory,” he said in his daily video message.
 “We will not give the south to anyone, and all that is ours we will take back.”